Therapy is extremely important in helping to manage the symptoms of Parkinson’s.

 Other therapies available in the Rehabilitation Unit include Interactive Metronome Therapy and Nordic Walking Training.

-Outpatient Physiotherapy is provided with individualised assessment and treatment at The Hospital of St Cross or at a person’s home if clinically indicated.
+Outpatient Physiotherapy is provided with individualised assessment and treatment at three locations:

-Parkinson’s Education Programme (PEP) is for people who have been diagnosed with Parkinson’s within the last two years.
-It a 4 week course that is run in partnership with other members of the MDT to educate, enable and empower people with Parkinson’s to live and manage their condition.
-Roughly four courses are held per year.
+Parkinson’s Education Programme (PEP) is for people who have been diagnosed with Parkinson’s within the previous two years.
+This four-week course is run in partnership with all members of the MDT (PD Nurse, Physio, OT, SALT.) to educate, enable and empower people with Parkinson’s to live with and manage their condition.
+Courses are run throughout the year.

 Neurological Therapy at George Eliot Hospital